-You can find your voice to speak up about important issues affecting your school community.
-The Richard W. Riley College of Education and Leadership at Walden University offers a variety of online graduate-level programs that connect educators with nationally recognized education experts, policymakers, and scholar-practitioners who are driving change and influencing the future of education.
+The Richard W. Riley College of Education and Leadership at Walden University offers a variety of online graduate-level programs for educators to broaden their opportunities and impact in the field.

 Teacher self-care has become a popular conversation.
 But for educators—whose instincts lean toward selfless dedication to children—having a self-care routine can feel like just one more to-do list on the rubric of life.

 That’s how LaQueshia Jeffries, a special educator and workshop leader for Prince William County Schools in Virginia, felt.
 As a military spouse, frequent relocations coupled with isolation in the classroom left her with a desire to connect with colleagues.
 She wanted to form a community around her profession and her passions.

 Like many teachers, Jeffries observed for years the ways our education system fails to meet the needs of students, especially students of color and students living in poverty.
 And these students aren’t the only ones who suffer.
 Dedicated teachers often burn out or experience compassion fatigue when working with students who struggle to succeed.

 Jeffries wanted to find others who also felt passionate about interrupting these inequities and promoting better outcomes.
 The first step, she decided, was to earn her Master of Science in Education (MSEd) degree.
 She chose an online program through Walden University that was flexible and affordable enough to meet the needs of her demanding schedule and teacher’s budget.

 Going back to school fueled Jeffries’ desire to merge the professional tool kit she gained from her graduate program with the real concerns and challenges facing educators.
 Simply put, she wanted to find other educators who shared her willingness to speak out about important issues facing students and educators today.